BladeScraper-Designs/VoronMods/V2.4/EuclidProbe/README.md

 # Voron2 Euclid
 Info on setting up the Euclid is pretty scarce, especially for the Voron 2.4.
 I put this together to hopefully help people get theirs setup.

 ## Note!
 It has been brought to my attention that a lot of the files on the EuclidProbe GitHub have been updated, including a new gantry mount design.
-I have not had time to mess with them.
-At some point, this ReadMe and config will be updated.
+I am currently in the process of testing these out and will update the readme as I progress.

 ## STLs

 For most V2 setups (and probably Trident), you'll want these STLs:

 ### Probe
+If you're using the stock Voron Carriage (MGN12 or MGN9) you can use the Omron adapter and save yourself from having to swap out your carriage pieces.
 You'll need two M3 heatset inserts (standard Voron spec) for this. https://github.com/nionio6915/Euclid_Probe/blob/main/stls/Voron/OmronFotekHeatsertV3.stl